-Arthritis and Osteoporosis NSW (AONSW) revised its investment policy in May 2018.
+Arthritis NSW (ANSW) revised its investment policy in May 2018.
 The Investment Policy Statement (IPS) is designed to support the works of the organisation by defining its investment objectives and tolerance to risk.
-The IPS set outs the investment portfolio’s alignment to the needs of AONSW and its Income and Capital Objectives
+The IPS set outs the investment portfolio’s alignment to the needs of ANSW and its Income and Capital Objectives

-The Vision and Mission for AONSW are set out in section 2.1
+The Vision and Mission for ANSW are set out in section 2.1

 The objectives of both the Operational / Working Capital (Short Term) and Strategic Capital (Long Term) portfolios in terms of capital growth, income and volatility of portfolio value are contained in section 4.
 The Asset Allocation Benchmarks for each portfolio (section 5) have been set in order to achieve the objectives given the medium and long term outlook for investment markets.
 The permitted ranges of investment exposure to each asset class have been set to accommodate tactical tilts (increases or decreases in exposure to take advantage of the shorter term investment outlook) and to diversify investments in order to reduce risk.